mangojuicejs/mangojuice/README.md

 **`children()`** helps to define what logic should be associated with what model.
 In the example above we are saying that the block have two child logical blocks.

-**`hub(cmd)`** is a special function you can define in the logic class, which executed with every command from every children logic **after** the command will be executed.
+**`hubAfter(cmd)`** is a special function you can define in the logic class, which executed with every command from every children logic **after** the command will be executed.
 And it is extremely useful for handling child logic in the parrent one.
-There is also `hubBefore` for catching commands **before** execution and `hubAfter` which is an alias for `hub`.
+There is also `hubBefore` for catching commands **before** execution.
 The function should return a command or a list of commands which should be executed next.

 **`if (cmd.is(logicOf(this.model.form).Search)) {`** in the example we are catching a command `Search` of `SearchForm` logic to execute a `Search` command of `SearchResults` logic. `SearchResults` and `SearchForm` known nothing about each other, which make them completely separated.
 True scalability.